dfhssilva/myblog/_pages/about.md

 title: "About"
 permalink: /about/
 toc: true
+gallery1:
+  - image_path: /assets/images/20191102_153016.jpg
+  - image_path: /assets/images/20190703_105157.jpg
+  - image_path: /assets/images/20190526_212703.jpg
+gallery2:
+  - image_path: /assets/images/20190722_124049.jpg
+  - image_path: /assets/images/20190702_121143.jpg
+  - image_path: /assets/images/20190718_182733.jpg
+gallery3:
+  - image_path: /assets/images/20190823_124330.jpg
+  - image_path: /assets/images/20190619_142544.jpg
+  - image_path: /assets/images/20190701_140202.jpg
 ---

 Hi there!
 My name is David and I am a Data Scientist from Lisbon, Portugal.

-I am a regular person just trying to figure life out.

 I am into messing with Linux systems, digital privacy and the impacts of big tech on society and democracy.

 I also enjoy reading novels.
 Among my favorites are "100 Years of Solitude" by Gabriel Garcia Márquez and "As Intermitências da Morte" ("Death with Interruptions") from José Saramago.
 Occasionally, I also play some computer games and I am constantly listening to music!

+> "I am not sure that I exist, actually.
+I am all the writers that I have read, all the people that I have met, all the women that I have loved; all the cities I have visited."<br> - Jorge Luis Borges

 Feel free to say hello or ask a question.
-You can check my [contact page][contact-page] if you want to reach out.
+You can email me at [dfhssilva@protonmail.com](mailto:dfhssilva@protonmail.com) if you want to reach out.

+{% include gallery id="gallery1"%}

 # Professional Information
 I work as a Data Scientist, having connections to both the academic and industry worlds.